apify/apify-cli/README.md

 The following examples demonstrate the basic usage of Apify CLI.

-### Create a new actor from scratch
+### Create a new Actor from scratch

 ```bash
 apify create my-hello-world
 ```

-First, you will be prompted to select a template with the boilerplate for the actor, to help you get started quickly.
+First, you will be prompted to select a template with the boilerplate for the Actor, to help you get started quickly.
-The command will create a directory called `my-hello-world` that contains a Node.js project for the actor and a few configuration files.
+The command will create a directory called `my-hello-world` that contains a Node.js project for the Actor and a few configuration files.

 > If you decided to skip the installation and go with `npx`, the command will be `npx apify-cli create my-hello-world`.

-### Create a new actor from existing project
+### Create a new Actor from existing project

 ```bash
 cd ./my/awesome/project
 apify init
 ```
-This command will only set up local actor development environment in an existing directory, i.e. it will create the `.actor/actor.json` file and `apify_storage` directory.
+This command will only set up local Actor development environment in an existing directory, i.e. it will create the `.actor/actor.json` file and `apify_storage` directory.

 Before you can run your project locally using `apify run`, you have to set up the right start command in `package.json` under scripts.start.
 For example: